jenkinsci/slack-plugin/README.md

 slackSend color: 'good', message: 'Message from Jenkins Pipeline'
 ```

-Additionally you can pass attachments or blocks in order to send complex
+Additionally you can pass attachments or blocks (requires bot user) in order to send complex
 messages, for example:

+Attachments:
 ```groovy
 def attachments = [
   [